ClimateImpactLab/energy-code-release-2020/2_projection/readme.md

 - To use the config writer to point to csvs in this repo, you will need to:
   - Update it so that it pops out module configs that are pointing to the csvv you produced using this repo, rather than the one currently on the server
   - Update any logic in the `write_projection_file.do` config writer that depends on the name of the model or csvv.

+# End of stuff that's just a message for Ashwin / Rae

 ## User suitability